 The CSS Editor module allows you to write CSS from the Omeka S admin interface.

-Once activated on the modules tab of the admin dashboard, CSS Editor is used on a site-by-site basis.
+Once activated on the modules section of the admin dashboard, CSS Editor is used on a site-by-site basis.

 If you are new to working with CSS, we recommend the following free resources for getting started:

-Next, CSS Editor also allows you to include external stylesheets by entering their URLs.
+CSS Editor also allows you to include external stylesheets by entering their URLs.
 There is no limit to the number of external stylesheet URLs you can enter.
-Each text input can take a single URL, and additional inputs can be created by clicking the button that reads "Add another stylesheet".
+Each text input can take a single URL, and additional inputs can be created by clicking the "Add another stylesheet" button.

 To remove external stylesheets, either clear the text inputs, or click on the trash can icon if there are multiple stylesheet fields.